kanissh/ace-of-spades/README.md

 # ace-of-spades
 This is a concept of a student mobile application for the Faculty of Science, University of Peradeniya.
 The main aim was to provide students with the following functionalities via this app.
 This project was created to fulfill credit requirements of the Computer science degree.

+# Main features
+The app covers the following functionalities:
 - Course management
 - Course catalogue search
 - People search